Scenic Train Rides in Virginia

 Engineer Owen Hawkins Jr. lights up a cigar while N&W 1218 simmers quietly, awaiting her next assignment.

 A Lerro Productions event at the Virginia Museum of Transportation.
 Nov, 2009.

 The Virginia Museum of Transportation houses an extensive collection of steam and diesel locomotives as well as a 4 tier O- gauge model train layout.
-Exhibits include Norfolk & Western RR steam engines #611, 4-8-4 J class and #1218, the only surviving 2-6-6-4 steam locomotive in the world.
+Exhibits include Norfolk & Western Railroad steam engines #611, 4-8-4 J class and #1218, the only surviving 2-6-6-4 steam locomotive in the world.
 Also on display are many road vehicles along with a circus model train exhibit.
 Update 2015:N&W J-Class No. 611 has been restored to full operation and has begun scheduling steam train rides.
 Directions

 The Suffolk Seaboard Station Railroad Museum houses permanent and seasonal displays in a restored 1885 Seaboard Airline passenger station.